grisuno/strass_strassen/README.md

 6. Batch size explanation: I identified the optimal range [24, 128] empirically but do not have a theoretical explanation.
 My initial cache coherence hypothesis was incorrect.
 The κ correlation provides a post-hoc explanation, but the mechanism remains partially speculative.

-7. Gradient noise measurement: My GNS calculation appears to be buggy (returning 0 for all conditions).
-This prevents me from testing hypotheses about gradient noise geometry directly.
+7. Gradient noise measurement: GNS now the values of T_eff and Kappa are consistents

 8. Hardware constraints for 3×3: Testing Laderman's algorithm requires 27 slots for 3×3 matrix multiplication.
 The hardware available for this work limits systematic exploration of larger matrix sizes and more complex algorithms.
 Future work should investigate whether the engineering protocol generalizes to algorithms requiring higher rank decompositions.